WebEngage/cordova-plugin/README.md

 ## Supported Versions

-The Cordova SDK was tested on Cordova v6.4.0.
+The Cordova SDK was tested on Cordova v8.0.0 and Cordova android 7.0.0.
 Read the complete documentation at [WebEngage Cordova/PhoneGap Plugin Documentation](http://docs.webengage.com/docs/cordova-integration)

 ## Installation